Most UK small business owners are not interested in their website

 Maybe you sell environmentally friendly products and want to share tips on how to recycle, or maybe you are an accountant and want to give your clients advice on how to simplify their accounting practices.
 On a website, you can also easily inform customers about your products or services, gain credibility and provide added value by publishing content and bulletins to keep your clients updated on the topics that interest them, generating a differential for your business from the competitors.

 Further, it’s very easy to implement online customer support systems like online chat, ticketing system, or a FAQ (Frequently Ask Questions) section on a website.
+A time saving addition to any small business owners website.
 These systems enable business owners to provide instant customer service to their customers and answer the queries of the potential customers.
 A good quality website is not a liability, it is an asset.
 There are legal, security and customer considerations as well.

 The business landscape has changed and the Internet has become the centre for local, national and global trade.